 If You Do Not Have COVID-19 Symptoms

-Please remember, do not come to the stadium if you have symptoms; walk-in at the University Health Center testing tent instead.
+Please remember, do not come to the Stamp Student Union if you have symptoms; walk-in at the University Health Center testing tent instead.

 Free COVID-19 testing is available in the College Park area and across the state of Maryland.
 If you are required to get tested twice per week, the tests must be 72 hours apart and you must confirm your negative test result at return.umd.edu.
 If you test positive, contact the HEAL Line.